Slowyn/react-native-underline-tabbar/README.md

 It consists of some features e.g. scrollable content in tabs.
 Animations are build on matrix transformations and fully compatible with `Animated` library.
 In a new version there was significant improvement of tabbar behaviour.

+## Contribution

+**Issues** are welcome.
+Please add a screenshot of bug and code snippet.
+Quickest way to solve issue is to reproduce it on one of the examples.

+**Pull requests** are welcome.
+If you want to change API or making something big better to create issue and discuss it first.
+Before submiting PR please run ```eslint .``` Also all eslint fixes are welcome.

+Please attach video or gif to PR's and issues it is super helpful.

 ## Instalation
 ```
 npm install react-native-underline-tabbar --save